-Devan was a student in the Policy Advocacy Clinic for four semesters.
-As a clinic student, she supported efforts to end administrative fees in the adult criminal legal system in California, and to develop a national campaign to eliminate juvenile system fines and fees in jurisdictions across the country.
-Also during graduate school, Devan researched policy responses to early childhood trauma as a summer research fellow at Oakland City Council.
-Her master’s capstone project analyzed how fetal homicide laws have been used to justify the arrest and detention of pregnant women in the United States.
+Before joining the clinic faculty, Devan was a graduate student in the Policy Advocacy Clinic for four semesters, supporting efforts to abolish fees in the adult criminal system in California.
+Her master’s capstone project analyzed how fetal homicide laws have been used to justify the arrest and detention of pregnant people in the United States.

-Before graduate school, Devan developed global partnerships, facilitated coalitions, and trained advocates to advance sexual and reproductive health and rights in U.S. foreign policy.
+Before graduate school, Devan organized coalitions of advocates from the U.S. and global south to advance sexual and reproductive health and rights in U.S. foreign policy.